UniversalDependencies/UD_Bhojpuri-BHTB/README.md

 # Acknowledgments

-Preparation of this treebank was supported by LINDAT/CLARIAH-CZ (grant no. LM2018051).
+Preparation of this treebank was supported by LINDAT/CLARIAH-CZ (grant no. LM2018051) and Khresmoi (grants no. FP7-ICT-2010-6-257528 and MŠMT 7E11042).
 [ÚFAL](http://ufal.mff.cuni.cz/), Faculty of Mathematics and Physics, Charles University, Prague.

 ## References